 Businesses are increasingly seeking out analytics to improve decision-making processes, although often with hesitations.
-Decision makers often don’t have sophisticated analytical skills to fully understand the analytics process.
-Contrastingly, data scientists may lack business acumen to fully grasp the business context of the decision.
+Decision makers often do not have the sophisticated analytical skills needed to fully understand the analytics process.
+Contrastingly, data scientists may lack the business acumen needed to fully grasp the business context of the decision.
 In this research, we consider the perspective of the data scientist through a series of interviews to draw out challenges in the analytics process.
 We use principal-agent theory as a lens to shape our understanding of the conflict that arises due to goal misalignment and information asymmetry between the principal and agent.
 Findings are presented in the CRISP-DM process and a future research agenda is proposed.

 When commenting on articles, please be friendly, welcoming, respectful and abide by the AIS eLibrary Discussion Thread Code of Conduct posted here.